blueskyletters/blueskyletters.github.io/_posts/2020-10-06-the-ivory-throne-book-review.md

 The age of monarchy in Kerala is a time I wish that I could live in if I were a time traveler.
 It's strange that I haven't heard of these princesses before.
 They are unlike the cheesy stories of princesses waiting for their prince charming.
 They were strong, educated women with a Kingdom, army, and treasury.
 These are the kind of stories that young girls should be told.

 When I started reading, I was very doubtful about whether I would finish such a heavy book.
 But it swept me off my feet with its beautiful narration and significant details.
 Sethu Lekshmi Bayi has become one of the women in history I admire a lot.
 This book tells the story of generations of royalty and the societies at the time.
+The Ivory Throne is undoubtedly one of the best books I've read.

 The Ivory Throne is not just a biography; it is a revival of a very significant woman in history who would have been lost in the tide of time.
 Where not a single monument was made to honour this great woman, this writer made Sethu Lakshmi Bayi immortal with his words., preserving her historical significance for generations to come.

 I am so grateful for coming across this book for it instilled in me a love for my motherland, introduced a beautiful person, and also made me realize that my reading habits have finally matured and that  I can read a 700-page non-fiction book without getting bored!
 I would definitely recommend this to all Malayalees, all those who love history and all feminists.